 2015 Spalding NJCAA Division I National Coach of the Year

-Coach Steve DeMeo enters his fifth season as the head coach of the Northwest Florida State College Raiders Men’s Basketball program.
+Coach Steve DeMeo completed his fifth season as the head coach of the Northwest Florida State College Raiders Men’s Basketball program.
 In just his second season with the team, Coach DeMeo led the Raiders to win the 2015 National Junior College Athletic Association (NJCAA) Division I National Champion title and was awarded the 2015 Spalding NJCAA Division I National Coach of the Year.
 At the 2017 National Collegiate Athletic Association (NCAA) Final Four tournament, DeMeo received the Red Auerbach Coach of the Year award.
-In his tenure at NWF State College Coach DeMeo has produced an overall record of 111-19 and coached the Raiders to the first undefeated conference season in program history, going 12-0 in conference play during the 2016-17 season.
-DeMeo also brought the Raiders a Panhandle Conference Championships three years in a row (2014-17) and Florida College System Activities Association State Tournament Champions in 2015 and 2016.
-Coach DeMeo led the Raiders to an Elite 8 appearance at the 2016 NJCAA Tournament and a Final Four appearance in 2017.
+In his tenure at NWF State College Coach DeMeo has produced an overall record of 142-22 and coached the Raiders to the first undefeated conference season in program history, going 12-0 in conference play during the 2016-17 season.
+DeMeo also brought the Raiders a Panhandle Conference Championship four years in a row (2014-18) and three Florida College System Activities Association State Tournament Championships in 2015, 2016, and 2018.
+Coach DeMeo led the Raiders to two Elite 8 appearances at the 2016 and 2018 NJCAA Tournament and a Final Four appearance in 2017.

 He brings with him decades of experience, including seventeen years of coaching at the Division-I level.
 Teams he has coached have participated in 4 NCAA Tournaments and have made 5 NIT appearances.
 Among his wealth of experiences, Coach DeMeo has served as head coach at Monroe Junior College (1993-1995), assistant coach at Iona College (1995-1998), assistant and associate head coach at Providence College (1998-2008), assistant coach at University of Central Florida (2008-2009), head coach at Newberry College (2009-2010), and associate head coach at Hofstra University (2010-2013).
 While at Providence College, all 25 of his student-athletes that reached their senior year graduated with their degree.